NDari/gocrunch/mat/README.md

 this function be used sparingly, and not as a major component of your library/executable.

-Unline other mat creation methods in this package, the mat object created here, the capacity of the mat opject created here is the same as its length since we assume the mat to be very large.
+Unlike other mat creation methods in this package, the capacity of the mat object created here is the same as its length since we assume the mat to be very large.

 #### func  FromSlice